moneyhub/navy/docs/example-uses.md

 *This documentation is a work in progress and might be incomplete*

-## Viewing the status of all my services and environments
+## Viewing the status of all my services and Navies

-You can view all of your services across environments by running:
+You can view all of your services across Navies by running:

 ```sh
 $ navy status
 ```

-Alternatively, `navy ps` will show the services just from the current working environment.
+Alternatively, `navy ps` will show the services just from the current working Navy.

 ## Temporarily using a different version/tag of a service locally